MicrosoftDocs/customer-insights/ci-docs/journeys/uninstall.md

 | MicrosoftDynamics_ManagedIdentity | No |
 | MicrosoftDynamics_PreImport | No |

 If you see any other "anchor" solutions that start with "MicrosoftDynamics_", you can delete those too.
-They are likely left over from an earlier version that you upgraded.
+They're likely left over from an earlier version that you upgraded.
 You can remove these in any order after you've uninstalled the other solutions.

 Customer Insights - Journeys application dependencies are installed alongside the Customer Insights - Journeys application.
-The following dependencies can only be uninstalled if they are not used by other solutions:
+The following dependencies can only be uninstalled if they aren't used by other solutions:

 1. msdyn_DataInsightsAndAnalytics: Enables analytics capabilities for Dynamics 365 applications like Customer Service, Field Service, and Universal Resource Scheduling.
 1. DynamicsMKT_Segmentation: Standard entity of segment representation and segment metadata.